kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 	  }
 	});

 _myNextKind_ starts with all the properties and methods of _myKind_, but then we override `constructor()`.
-Our new constructor can call the old constructor using the `this.inherited(arguments)` syntax. myNewKind can decide what things to do before or after calling the old constructor, or may not call it at all.
+Our new constructor can call the old constructor using the `this.inherited(arguments)` syntax. myNewKind can decide what things to do before or after calling the old constructor, or can choose to not call it at all.

-This overriding system is the same for any methods, not just for constructor.
+This override system is the same for any method, not just for constructor.

-> Using only raw JavaScript, you could call the inherited method like so
+> Using only raw JavaScript, you could call an inherited method like so

->		myKind.prototype.constructor.apply(this, arguments);
+>		myKind.prototype.<method name>.apply(this, arguments);

-> The _this.inherited_ syntax is shorter and removes the need for the super-kind name (_myKind_).
+> The _this.inherited_ syntax is shorter and removes the need for the super-kind name (_myKind_ in this example).

 ### Component: create() and destroy()